NYC keeping private-sector vaccine mandate in place

 "I think it's indefinite at this point," he said.
 "You know, people who have tried to predict what's going to happen in the future for this pandemic have repeatedly found egg on their face."

-The mandate, which began in late December under then-Mayor Bill de Blasio, requires that private-sector employers enforce the vaccination mandate on their workers as a condition of employment.
+The mandate, which began Dec.
+27 under then-Mayor Bill de Blasio, requires that private-sector employers enforce the vaccination mandate on their workers as a condition of employment.
 The city government also requires vaccination for municipal workers and has fired those who have refused.

+Under a city order, employees must be fully vaccinated against COVID-19, and employers must keep track of the workers' vaccinations and "must exclude from the workplace any worker who has not provided such proof."

+Vasan also said that a requirement for kids under 5 to wear face masks in schools also would continue.

-Vasan's comments have implications for professional sports, where Kyrie Irving of the Nets, who is unvaccinated, hasn't been allowed to play in town, even as unvaccinated players from out-of-town teams can play in the same games from which he is banned.
+Vasan's comments on the vaccine have implications for professional sports, where Kyrie Irving of the Nets, who is unvaccinated, hasn't been allowed to play in town, even as unvaccinated players from out-of-town teams can play in the same games from which he is banned.

 On Wednesday, Mayor Eric Adams said the city was looking to "peel back" some vaccine mandates, which would prohibit baseball players for city teams from playing at home this season.